AdarshBahadur/Book-Recommender-Project/README.md

 ## Overview

-The Book Recommender System is a sophisticated data engineering project tailored to provide personalized book recommendations based on user preferences and behavior.
+The Book Recommender System is a data engineering project tailored to provide personalized book recommendations based on the dataset of users' preferences and behavior.
 Leveraging a blend of advanced data extraction, transformation, and loading processes, this system delivers refined suggestions to cater to diverse reading tastes.

 #### Visit our website
 **[Explore Now](https://book-recommender.up.railway.app/)**